sondr3/web/README.md

 This is my website, held together by tears, glue and a healthy dose of `eh, good enough`.

-Built with my own static site generator written in Deno using React, SASS and Djot.
+Built with my own static site generator written in Node using my own hacky templating engine, SASS and whatever rope I could use to hold it together.

 # License